-The MII was formed specifically to pursue excellence in the practice of Mediation.
+The MII was formed specifically to pursue excellence in the practice of Mediation in Ireland.
 Since our foundation in 1992 we have aspired to set the highest standards for the profession.

 The MII now sets the standard for Mediation in Ireland.
 These standards form the character of our organisation of which we are incredibly proud.